 I could respond, “That’s o.k. because every Monday we’ll have your favorite: frittata.”

 I could prepare my shopping list to be sure that I had all the ingredients I would need for the week.
-Moreover, I would not have to be stressed in the morning trying to decide what to make for breakfast.
+Moreover, I wouldn’t have to be stressed in the morning trying to decide what to make for breakfast.

-Similarly, I listed lunch options and for dinner, I have enough recipes for a whole month so we would not get bored.
+And for dinner, I have enough recipes for a whole month so we would not get bored.
 If plans changed, I’d simply move an already scheduled meal to a new date.

 Printable Meal Plans

 Step 2.
-Complete your grocery list.
+Complete your grocery list

 Certainly include wholesome snacks such as fruits, carrots, celery or try hummus that can be spread on gluten free crackers, gluten free power bars, gluten free pretzels, nuts and raisins or popcorn, or gluten free chips and salsa.
 Additionally, I include ingredients for healthy smoothies.

 Step 3.
-Go shopping.
+Go shopping

 Step 4.
-Start cooking.
+Start cooking

 Cook up those meals without missing a beat.
-With your quick and easy gluten free meal plan: the answer to the question, “What’s for breakfast, lunch and dinner?” is as easy as 1,2,3,4.
+With your quick and easy gluten free meal plan: the answer to the question, “What’s for breakfast, lunch, and dinner?” is as easy as 1,2,3,4.